vinipsmaker/gsoc2014-boost/performance.md

   and possibly develop a new algorithm.
 Such idea is outside of the scope of this proposal, but this data could at least help benchmarking considered choices.

+### `boost::http::server::request::uri()`

+To correctly answer the HTTP request, the uri always must be parsed.
+It should be reasonable, then, to directly store the parsing result instead the naked uri.
+This change would avoid the need to parse the uri multiple times within the chain of handlers.
+The drawback of this approach (always parse the uri) is the impossibility to use other parsing methods (which isn't necessary anyway).
+To overcome this drawback, one solution would be to embed both objects (raw uri and `std::experimental::uri` into the request object), but this change doesn't offer much value and still introduce new memory overhead to every request object (a bad feature for embedded devices).
+A second solution would be to pass the parsing result along the chain of handlers.
+This concern needs some benchmark and a more carefully done analysis that only will be done after part of the implementation is complete.
+Thus, it's unlikely that more thought will be put here during this design/interface effort/phase.